I may receive a commission if you make a purchase through links in this post.

 “I’ll never get out of this mess.
-I can’t imagine ever feeling normal again after what happened to me.”
+I can’t imagine ever feeling getting back to normal after what’s happened.”

 If you’re in the middle of a personal crisis – whether physical, mental, or emotional – it’s hard to imagine being on the other side of it.
 We tend to think based on how we are feeling in the moment, but God wants us to base our thoughts on His words.
 He says we can do all things through His strength, that nothing is too hard for him, and that He has great plans for us.
 “Is anything too hard for the Lord?”
 (Genesis 18:14).